 But, are you getting the most out of calendars as an advertising tool?
-Just as calendars can help you keep track of the day to day running of your business, they can help manage your business’ customer-facing online presence as well.
+Just as calendars can help you keep track of the day to day running of your family, they can help manage your business’ customer-facing online presence as well.
 Customers expect relevant, consistent content from leaders in the industry; you want to make sure they’re getting it from you.
 That’s where a social media calendar comes in.

 A social media calendar is exactly what it sounds: a calendar meant to help you plan and schedule your company’s social media content.
 This is an excellent advertising tool, as it can help make sure your content creation doesn’t drop off when you’re busy – it’s all pre-planned!
 A good social media calendar can help you keep your business top of mind and your customers engaged.